firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

    - The CPU executes machine code in the context of the threads, with the OS and JVM scheduler managing the execution of threads.
    - The program counter (PC) in each thread points to a specific part of the machine code that is being executed.

-Now, let’s structure this in **Mermaid syntax** to depict the flow:
+Now, let’s structure this in **diagram syntax** to depict the flow:

 ```mermaid
 graph TD